LibreCAD/docs/ref/fundamentals.rst

 Isometric Drawings
 ------------------

 LibreCAD can also be used to create drawings with an **isometric** projection.
-Creating isometric drawings is similar to creating orthaganol drawings, but with an additional consideration towards the perspective of the drawing.
-The **Grid** tab of :ref:`Drawing Preferences <draw-prefs>` allows users to set the grid to suit isomentric drawings.
+Creating isometric drawings is similar to creating orthogonal drawings, but with an additional consideration towards the perspective of the drawing.
+The **Grid** tab of :ref:`Drawing Preferences <draw-prefs>` allows users to set the grid to suit isometric drawings.
 Setting the "Snap Indicator Lines" on the **Appearance** tab on the :ref:`Application Preferences <app-prefs>` to *Isometric* will also assist in with locating entities.

 ..
 Icon mapping: